Wellbeing

 Workshops

-Workshops with a wellbeing theme are run throughout the year by CEED and OSDS.
+Workshops with a wellbeing theme are run throughout the year by IELLI and OSDS.
 These cover topics such as resilience, mindfulness, and creating positive habits during your research degree.
 You can find all workshops on PDMS.

 Support beyond St Andrews